Pain Below Belly Button: 9 Common Causes (& How to Treat)

 If you are pregnant, read more about constipation during pregnancy and the symptoms that may present.

-What to do: In these cases, dietary habits should be reassessed to ensure that fiber intake and water are consumed throughout the day.
+How to treat: In these cases, dietary habits should be reassessed to ensure that fiber intake and water are consumed throughout the day.
 Check out a list of laxative foods that you can incorporate into your diet, as well as teas for constipation that you can prepare to promote bowel movements.

 7. Appendicitis